 The first thing to ensure is that you are using an up-to-date agreement.
 With lettings legislation being reviewed regularly, some changes will have an impact on the terms in the standard tenancy agreement – such as the Tenant Fees legislation that came into force in June 2019 - so check that whatever you and your tenant sign is the latest version.

 If we let your property or fully manage, then an up-to-date tenancy agreement is provided as part of your fees.

 10 things that must be included in a tenancy agreement

 - The names of all parties.

 - The address of the property.

 - The start and end date of the tenancy.
-The initial fixed term under an Assured Shorthold Tenancy is a minimum of six months and a maximum of 12 months.
+Although there is no legal minimum or maximum term for an AST, they commonly have an initial fixed term of 6 or 12 months.
+However, if you have a buy-to-let mortgage, check the terms as your lender might limit the maximum term.
 After that, the tenancy can continue via one of two means:

 - It can be renewed by signing a new Assured Shorthold Tenancy.